August 17, 2020

 We passed several small bridges.
 In July, most of these seasonal creeks were dry, but I imagine they are flowing quite good in the spring and after a solid rain.

-For winter ski travel, be aware of the avalanche slope path.
+For winter ski travel, be aware of the three avalanche slope paths.
 The run-out will completely cover the trail, so cross one at a time.

-At about 6.4 km, we passed the first turnoff to Simpson Pass.
+At about 6 km, we passed the turnoff to Simpson Pass.
 This is a loop that connects back into the main Healy Trail.
-I didn’t really know this section existed.
-If I ever go again, I will take this loop on the way in, and then take the main Healy Trail back out.
+My friend Erin did this recently, and the trail is really bushy and filled in with vegetation.

 After the Simpson Pass junction, the trail gains elevation in earnest.
 The trail changes to rocky steps for a while, and then back to soft ground.

-This was our first glimpse at Wawa Ridge on our left.
+This was our first glimpse at the Monarch Ramparts on our left.
 Most people see the other side of this while skiing at Sunshine Village.
+This area is now closed.

 After the Simpson Pass junction, we were finally at a high enough elevation to break out of the tight spruce trees, and enter the realm of larch trees.
 Larch only grow at higher elevations, and don’t like to be crowded.
 This means more open spaces for the wildflower meadows we came to see.

 This last kilometre to Healy Pass is by far the nicest section of the trail.
-Healy Pass sits in a low saddle between Wawa Ridge and Healy Ridge, and is marked by a giant bolder.
+Healy Pass sits in a low saddle between Monarch Ramparts and Healy Ridge, and is marked by a giant bolder.

-The distance to Healy Pass from the far end of the Sunshine Parking lot is 9.9 KM.
+The distance to Healy Pass is 9.4 KM.
 The elevation at the pass is 2,508 m.
-According to Gaia, the elevation gain was 760 m (while Strava recorded it as 690).
+According to Gaia, the elevation gain was 760 m.
 It took us 2 hrs 24 min.

 While the view from Healy Pass is gorgeous, it is also worthwhile to walk a few metres down the trail towards Egypt Lake.
 From here, there are amazing views of Egypt Lake (below), Scarab Lake, and Haiduk Peak towering above.
 The pyramid shaped mountain to the right is Pharaoh Peak.
 Egypt Lake campground is directly below Pharaoh Peak.
 If you want to backpack there, and climb Pharaoh Peak, then click HERE to see the route.